Noindex vs. Nofollow vs. Disallow

 - Crawling: Once a robot discovers a website, it crawls through all the pages and files on the website it can find.
 Limits can be placed on which files and pages a robot can see, and other changes can be made to ensure a robot finds everything it should.

-- Indexing: After a crawl, robots then decide what information contained on a particular page can be and should be shown within search results.
-As part of this, search engine robots will also decide what search results a website’s pages should be included in (if any) and where in those results the page should rank.
+- Indexing: After a crawl, robots take all the information gathered during that crawl to decide what information contained on a particular page can be and should be shown within search results.
+As part of this, search engine robots will also decide what search results a website’s pages should be included in (if any) and where the page should rank within those results.

 Disallow vs. Noindex vs. Nofollow

 Disallow: Controlling Crawling

 The first method of controlling a search robot is with a disallow command.
 This is specified on a robots.txt file.
 The “robots.txt” file is a plain text file placed in the root directory of your website.
 It provides directives to robots telling them which directories you would prefer they not crawl.

 When specified, a search robot that respects this command will not crawl the page, file or directory that has been disallowed.
 For example, you could specify this on the robots.txt file to discourage the search robot from crawling anything located in /a-secret-directory.